HarryPaniccc/DnD/Session Notes/Vanguard/Session 90 - Dragonfire.md

 As combat grows dire, a frost giant will lumber into view, then either Kanan or Caede will appear and save the two.

 ### [[Theord Homestead]]
+Loggers village.
+In a blizzard and there are a few smaller houses as well as pens for animals.

+The valley ahead is far gentler than the [[Faults of North Estravia]], with rises and dips along hillsides, and fir tree forests stretching around the regions.
+The frigid winds only get stronger as Winter sets her roots in the bones of the land.
 # Warcry of the [[Flamebrands]]
 ---
 > The sounds of... singing of some kind echo through the valley.
 A war chant, slow, simple.
 But then from over the ridge, a streak of vibrant crimson flows, trailing ember and smoke.
 Cutting the sky with a roar like thunder.
 A lean body of muscle, unscarred, a beautiful, vibrant red the likes of which you're unsure you've seen before, and rows of teeth.